 Research Project and Seminar Series: INSPIRE: Artistic Encounters in War and Violent Conflict

 This autumn we will be organizing a seminar series, where invited researchers and artists will present their work and working methods.
-The seminar series will circulate around different themes such as ethics and research with artists; arts-based methods and collaborative research methods; researching art, artists, and conflict/war/post conflict; collaborative methods—researchers’ and artists’ perspectives; arts as transformation—in the context of violent conflict and war; and engaged scholarship.
-The seminars will happen online and take place monthly, on Wednesdays, 12-13 CET.
+The seminar series will circulate around different themes such as ethics and research with artists; arts-based methods and collaborative research methods; researching art, artists, and conflict/war/post conflict; collaborative methods — researchers' and artists' perspectives; arts as transformation—in the context of violent conflict and war; and engaged scholarship.
+The seminars will happen online and take place monthly at 12-1 p.m.
+Wednesdays.

 Visit the INSPIRE research platform for more information.

 Call for Papers: Peace Review: A Journal of Social Justice